groupsky/generator-android/README.md

 * [Universal Image Loader](https://github.com/nostra13/Android-Universal-Image-Loader)
 * and more (just ask [for](https://github.com/groupsky/generator-android/issues/new))

+By default an optimization proguard configuration is enabled with rules for common libraries and issues.

 **Note: this will change in future version to create several subdirectories where the Android application and test project will be created**

 ### Library